atreyu595/Time-Series-Forecasting/README.md

 - ARIMA (Autoregressive Integrated Moving Average)
 - Stationarity and Invertibility

-The resulting analysis provides a 95% confidence level of the expected prices in the coming future
+The resulting analysis provides a 95% confidence level of the expected prices in the coming future.